Hime7864/llvm-kmd-svm-fingerprint-/README.md

 # SVM TSC Spoofing Detection

-This project is an research driver used for detecting VMMs that shadow Core::X86::Msr::EFER.SVME and spoof performance timers to hide that SVM is active.I've seen many people just read an MSR 10k times and look at the average — this is the next level past that.
+This project is an research driver used for detecting VMMs that shadow EFER.SVME and spoof performance timers to hide that SVM is active.I've seen many people just read an MSR 10k times and look at the average — this is the next level past that.
 It specifically targets the "missing time" caused by compensations made on the guest-visible clocks.
 It works by correlating two hard-to-spoof, consistent time sources:

 - `CORE_ENERGY_STAT` — a read-only MSR that updates at a steady ~10-15 ms cadence.